 - Siberian tigers have well-adapted broad and padded paws.

-- The padded paws act like snow shoes and provide them a strong grip on the snow.
-So they can easily walk on the cold and slippery surfaces.
+- The padded paws act like snowshoes and provide them a strong grip on the snow.
+So they can easily walk on cold and slippery surfaces.

-- Broadness of their paws protects them from sinking in the snow.
+- The broadness of their paws protects them from sinking in the snow.